Workforce Management Guide for Contact Center Leaders (& Why it’s Important)

 Captures staffing data in real-time

-Additionally, armed with a complete picture of available resources, leaders can delegate and redistribute responsibilities, adjust scheduling and identify hiring needs, as necessary.
+Additionally, with resource management you have a complete picture of available resources, leaders can delegate and redistribute responsibilities, adjust scheduling, and identify hiring needs, as necessary.

 Monitors task management